 Non-compliance with procedures described in the solicitation document or with the Program’s Procurement Policy.

-Protests not based on procedural matters will not be considered.
-Protests will be rejected without merit if they address such issues as: (1) an evaluator’s professional judgment on the quality of the proposal, or (2) the Program’s assessment of its own needs or requirements.
+Protests will be rejected for lack of merit if they only challenge an evaluator’s professional judgment on the quality of the proposal, or the Program’s assessment of its own needs or requirements.

 Upon receipt of a protest, a protest review will be held.
-The Executive Director will consider the record and all facts available and issue a decision within five (5) business days of receipt of protest unless additional time is required, in which case the protesting party will be notified by the Program.
+The ED will consider the record and all facts available and issue a decision within five (5) business days of receipt of protest unless additional time is required, in which case the protesting party will be notified by the Program.

 The final determination of the protest shall: